← Back to Blog

 The Assessor typically publishes the full calendar on their website in advance, giving property owners time to prepare.
 Once a township's window opens, you can file through the SmartFile online portal.
 When it closes, that's it — no extensions, no exceptions.

 Cook County operates on a triennial reassessment cycle, rotating through three triads.
-In 2026, the City of Chicago triad is being reassessed.
-This means every property in Chicago will receive a new assessed value from the Assessor's Office — and historically, reassessment years produce the largest assessment increases.
+In 2026, the south and southwest suburban triad is being reassessed.
+This means every property in south and west suburban townships will receive a new assessed value from the Assessor's Office — and historically, reassessment years produce the largest assessment increases.

-If you own commercial property in Chicago, 2026 is the year to pay close attention.
+If you own commercial property in the south or southwest suburbs, 2026 is the year to pay close attention.
 A reassessment year sets your base assessment for the next three years.
 Reductions achieved this year carry forward through 2028, compounding the savings.
 For more on what the reassessment means for commercial owners, see our guide on the 2026 Cook County reassessment.

-Note that suburban townships (north/northwest and south/southwest triads) also have annual appeal windows, even though they are not being reassessed in 2026.
+Note that City of Chicago townships (reassessed in 2025) and north/northwest suburban townships (reassessed in 2024) also have annual appeal windows, even though they are not being reassessed in 2026.

 How to Check If Your Township Window Is Open